TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 This is definitely nicer than the previous directly-in-the-command method, and means we can really keep sensitive data hidden.
 To overwrite any variables, just rerun `export` with the new values for those variables like above.

 To view all environment variables in the current shell, you can run `printenv`.
 Hang on, it's showing *a lot* of stuff we never set ourselves!
 That's because the shell itself has a lot of environment variables already set and loaded when it first loads.
 That's a bit annoying, we just want to deal with our app's environment variables!
+Also, our environment variables will be lost when we terminate the shell.
+What if we had lots of variables?
+It'd be a nightmare to try and remember them all and export them again in the new shell.
 Well...

 #### dotenv